Have you ever heard the expression ‘the devil is in the details?’ In photography, the devil is Chromatic Aberration (CA).

 While viewing the image at 100% sample different points along the edges showing CA. Like this, you’ll get the best global result.

-Repeat the procedure for both the purple/red and blue/green colours.
+Repeat the procedure for both the purple/red and blue/green colors.

 You can also manipulate the sliders to further reduce, or completely remove, CA. In case the automatic and/or eye drop methods did not correct it.